-On the other hand, the validators in Proof of Stake are seen more as investors rather than business men.
+On the other hand, the validators in Proof of Stake are seen more as investors rather than factory bosses.
 They need to have deep understanding of the underlying asset's technology, be contributing and further growing the protocols.
 The large ones in most cases have exclusive access to talent and research.
 They need to be smart.

 In most protocols they are required to hold big stakes themself in order to accept more delegations from other investors.
 By staking and operating staking services, the funds are tied up in the protocol for a certain lock-up period and in case they would decide to liquidate some funds, they might not be able to serve all their existing customers (e.g. in Tezos each delegation requires a small percentage of own funds).